Active Recall: The #1 Study Technique for Board Exams

 The Difficulty-Performance Paradox

-You will blank on cards you are certain you knew.
+You will blank on cards you were certain you knew.
 You will struggle through explanations you studied two days ago.
-You will feel, in the moment, like the material is not sticking.
+You will finish a session convinced the material is not sticking.

 Re-reading your own notes.
 Re-reading is recognition, not retrieval.
 Unless your notes have been converted into questions or cloze deletions, reading them again is passive review.